A

 buttons from at least the 13th century onwards in England

-buttoner 14th century close row of ornamental buttons down the
+buttoner 14th century close row of ornamental buttons

-front of a houppelande
+down the front of a houppelande.

 C

-caban 14th & 15th century
+caban 14th & 15th century loose cloak with armholes.

 cap from medieval times on.

-capa hooded robe or mantle
+capa A hooded robe or mantle.

-cape known as a cope from 12th to 14th century.
+cape also known as a cope or mantle from

-cappa clausa closed cloak worn by a lecturer with slits for the
+cappa clausa closed cloak worn by a lecturer with slits

-capuchon a hood pre-14th century or cowl
+capuchon a hood pre-14th century or cowl.

-camise see chemise
+camise see chemise.

 caul head covering worn by women, incorporating a decorated

-hair net of silk thread or goldsmithry, sometimes lined with silk.
-Later
+hair net of silk thread or goldsmithry, sometimes lined with

-headdress.
+the reticulated headdress.
 Also a fret.

 ceint, seint 14th & 15th century girdle.